 Years of Experience

-For those who claim five to nine years of work experience, pay on average amounts to $80K per year.
-The largest fraction of New York Presbyterian Hospital people (32 percent) have been working for one to four years and earn $70K annually on average.
+Five to nine years of work experience seem to result in median wages of $79K annually.
+The largest fraction of New York Presbyterian Hospital people (34 percent) have been working for one to four years and earn $70K per year on average.

 Certifications and Degrees